top of page

 • Alleviate postpartum anger.
 Do you feel pissed off all of the time and feel like the littlest things send you into a rage?
 Do you often take your anger out on your partner?
 Moms who experience postpartum anger often don’t connect this as a symptom of postpartum depression.
 You will learn how to proactively address the anger within a perinatal mental health lens so that you can feel more in control and uphold a healthier relationship with your partner.

-• Heal from birth trauma and miscarriage/stillborn loss.
+• Heal from miscarriage loss.
 If you had an ideal pregnancy or birth plan in mind, I’m willing to bet you never planned on the following:

 “I’m going to have three miscarriages.”

-“I’ll conceive after a miscarriage/stillbirth and be overwhelmed with anxiety throughout the pregnancy.”
+"I’ll conceive after a miscarriage and be overwhelmed with anxiety throughout the pregnancy.”

 And so on and so on.
 I’m sure you get the picture.
-You’ll discover how to navigate and overcome your trauma triggers so that you can preserve your peace and manifest your resilience.
+You’ll discover how to navigate and overcome your fears so that you can preserve your peace and manifest your resilience.
 You’ll be able to thrive through subsequent pregnancies and births with confidence!

 • Gain posttraumatic growth.
-If your birth experience in the hospital was a nightmare and you felt unheard and dismissed as a BIPOC (Black, Indigenous, Person of Color) mama, then your birth trauma was likely caused by racial trauma.
+If you felt unheard and dismissed as a BIPOC (Black, Indigenous, Person of Color) mama, then you likely experienced racial trauma.
 You are not alone, unfortunately many mothers of color have this experience, and know that racial trauma is real!
-Dr. Danielle is a racial trauma expert and you will learn how to alleviate the race-based stress that contributed to your birth trauma.
+Dr. Danielle is a racial trauma expert and you will learn how to alleviate race-based traumatic stress.
 You will gain empowerment and posttraumatic growth as an outcome from all that you experienced and tools to combat racism within a perinatal mental health lens.
 The healing that you'll access in therapy will be purposeful!

 Schedule an initial consultation with us to learn about our approach to treatment and how we can help get you back on track.